-Once I knew I wanted to go to graduate school it became apparent that I needed to get into a great program that provided the financial support I needed, including but not limited to: childcare on campus, childcare stipend, a paycheck that allows me to feed myself and my kids and pay rent, and on-campus housing options for students with children.
+Once I knew I wanted to go to graduate school, it became apparent that I needed to get into a great program that provided the financial support I needed.
+I needed childcare on campus, childcare stipend, a paycheck that allows me to feed myself and my kids and pay rent, and on-campus housing options for students with children.
 While still an undergraduate, I applied for a program that provided a monthly paycheck ($945) in exchange for doing research in a lab on campus.
 I knew that to be as competitive as my peers I had to not simply get good grades, but also engage in research and present at conferences.
 I joined a lab doing behavioral neuroscience research and spent time in between classes on weekdays and weekends working in the lab.
-I even went into lab on Thanksgiving and Christmas.
+I even went into the lab on Thanksgiving and Christmas.
 When my eldest graduated from preschool, I spent the day in a wild panic trying to finish experiments so I could run across campus to get there on time.
-I was 10 minutes late and while I luckily didn’t miss anything, I felt like the worst parent on the planet.
+I was 10 minutes late, and while I luckily didn’t miss anything, I felt like the worst parent on the planet.
 Social life?
 When did I have time to socialize when I can barely make it to my own child’s graduation?
-On weekends, when the girls were home, I wasn’t, because I had to be in lab.
+On weekends, when the girls were home, I wasn’t, because I had to be in the lab.
 It broke my heart to see how heartbroken my babies were when I left.
-Every conference I attended, every late night in lab was filled with guilt.
+Every conference I attended, every late night in the lab was filled with guilt.

 All of this strife to get to grad school.
 Not just a grad school.
 A GOOD grad school that helps me succeed.
 The University of Michigan was that place.

 Moving from California to Michigan was my new hurdle.
 I graduated with not just my Bachelor’s degree, but also my debt and guilt of not being a present mother to my babies.
 I packed our entire lives into my small Toyota Corolla and had a friend drive it across the country for me while I flew with the girls.